Abstract-Tech/derex.openedx/README.md

 This directory contains scripts to build an openedx image based on Alpine Linux.
 The goal is to have a small image and fast image build.

+`derex.builder` is used to build the images.
+In turn, it uses buildah.
+This setup is more complex than a classic Dockerfile, but allows more flexibility resulting in faster image build.

+In particular `derex.builder` can use (if instructed via the env vars `PIP_CACHE`, `APK_CACHE` and `NPM_CACHE`) caches persistent across builds to avoid recompiling the same python wheel over and over again.

 Images used in intermediate steps
 ---------------------------------